fabianamartinss/fabianamartinss/README.md

 ## Hi there 👋

+I'm Fabiana!

+- 😄 Economist from University of São Paulo and research assistant
+- 🌱 Here, you will find some of my personal projects
+- ✨ I'm always interested in learning more about data science
+- 📫 Reach me at fmartins@gmail.com or fabianamartins@usp.br

 <!--
 **fabianamartinss/fabianamartinss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.